wimpysworld/ubuntu-pi-image/README.md

 ## Swap

-This is how Ubuntu creates `/swapfile`, but my testing shows that swap is not working for Ubuntu proper for the Raspberry Pi.
+This is how Ubuntu creates `/swapfile`.
 Documenting here for reference:

 ```bash
      # Create swap